Xin00163/CV/Readme.md

 ## Skills

 #### Problem solving
-  To reduce repetitive manual work and streamline working process, I created two projects while working in Yoox Net-A-Porter's Product Editorial team:
+  To reduce repetitive manual work and streamline working processes, I created two projects while working in Yoox Net-A-Porter's Product Editorial team:

   - Size & Fit translation generator:
     SiFi works with a VLOOKUP formula.
 For each sentence entered in the tool, it scans the English list in the required Database and provides the corresponding translation instantly.

   - Audit crawler:
     Audit crawler extracts complete structured data from Net-A-Porter's Designer Landing Page and store the Product No., English Product Description and Chinese Product Description in a CSV file to be used in auditing.
-Previously, team members need to manually copy & paste.
+Previously, team members need to manually copy and paste.

 #### Project management
-  I have initiated, planned and executed several projects both in The Lingoes and Yoox Net-A-Porter——streamlined the localisation workflow and increased the team's productivity.
+  I initiated, planned and executed several projects both in The Lingoes and Yoox Net-A-Porter, which streamlined the localisation workflow and increased the team's productivity.

   In my final project, I introduced Trello to the team to help manage our daily tasks.
-It not only helped us to break down the tasks into small steps, but also improved our productivity.
+It helped us to both break down the tasks into small steps and also improved our productivity.

 #### Quick learner
   Since I started learning coding, I have always been picking up new technologies quickly.
 As someone who is not familiar with massively multiplayer online game (MMOG), I went on to create one with my teammates within a week: [mmog](https://github.com/Xin00163/mmog).